siyiwei/siyiwei.github.io/_pages/about.md

 - *2018.09 - 2021.06*, Master, Automation School, Harbin University of Science and Technology, Harbin.
 - *2014.09 - 2018.06*, Undergraduate, Automation School, Harbin University of Science and Technology, Harbin.

+# 💻 Commercialization

+- *2021 - 2023*, To facilitate the integration of robotic technology with minimally invasive surgery and improve the quality of patient care, we have applied for some invention patents with the China National Intellectual Property Administration.
+- *CN202310294194.X
+- *CN202310209276.X
+- *CN202310209189.4
+- *CN202210709104.4
+- *CN202210708309.0
 <!--
 # 💬 Invited Talks